December 6 - 9, 2013

 - Attend scientific talks at the Cancer Health Disparities Conference on their own or with their scientific mentors and other advocates;

-- Communicate to scientists the key issues, questions and concerns of the survivor and patient advocacy communities;
+- Communicate to scientists the key issues, questions and concerns of the survivor and patient advocacy communities; and

-- Network with scientists and fellow advocates from local, national and international cancer organizations.
+- Network with scientists and fellow advocates from local, national, and international cancer organizations.

-The AACR will cover the cost of all approved travel, lodging and meals for accepted participants of the Scientist↔Survivor Program during the conference.
+The AACR will cover the cost of all approved travel, lodging and some meals for accepted participants of the Scientist↔Survivor Program during the conference.

-Participants are responsible for any incidental expenses, including tips, phone charges, laundry fees and baggage fees.
+Participants are responsible for any incidental expenses, including tips, phone charges, poster fees, laundry fees and baggage fees.
 Participants are also responsible for any rental car charges if they choose to rent a car.
 Car rentals will not be reimbursed.

 Scientist↔Survivor Program participants are accepted by competitive application.
 Patient advocates are encouraged to apply to the Scientist↔Survivor Program at the Science of Cancer Health Disparities Conference if they: